KunalJaluthria/Procxam/README.md

 Once installation setup is complete and the server starts running, use http://127.0.0.1:5000 to visit the Procxam website.
 ## Additional Information

+The website is also compatible with the mobile device view.

 Demo Google form link for generating the test link for hosting a test(To be pasted in Google form link textbox): https://docs.google.com/forms/d/e/1FAIpQLSdJpZeGXbOUQjLCZ62YHGw4kshz6xnqMrqx4Hi03uAILdOglg/viewform?usp=sf_link

 For viewing the tables, attributes, and records in the SQLite database.
 Use this link,